gammaseeker/Lots-of-Ruby/README.md

 # The Till Repository
-Boot camping various technologies in web application
+Boot camping various technologies used in creating web applications